-- (1) A child rights and wellbeing impact assessment is an assessment of the likely effects (if any) of a legislative provision on, or decision of a strategic nature relating to, the rights and wellbeing of children. - (2) The Scottish Ministers must prepare and publish a child rights and wellbeing impact assessment in relation to the following legislative provisions-
+A child rights and wellbeing impact assessment is an assessment of the likely effects (if (1) any) of a legislative provision on, or decision of a strategic nature relating to, the rights and wellbeing of children.

-- (a) a Bill for an Act of the Scottish Parliament that the Scottish Ministers intend to introduce in the Scottish Parliament, - (b) a Scottish statutory instrument made by the Scottish Ministers other than one which brings a provision of an Act of the Scottish Parliament or an Act of Parliament into force. - (3) The Scottish Ministers must prepare and publish a child rights and wellbeing impact assessment in relation to decisions of a strategic nature relating to the rights and wellbeing of children as required by, and in accordance with, the arrangements set out in the Scheme. - (3A) Without prejudice to the generality of subsection (3), the Scottish Ministers must prepare a child rights and wellbeing impact assessment in relation to- - (a) any decision to restrict, for a reason relating to coronavirus, the delivery in person of education provision to children of school age, - (b) any strategy, policy or criteria to be applied by an education authority in making a decision temporarily to remove or restrict the delivery in person of education provision to children of school age at any school in its area, regardless of the reason for the decision. - (3B) For the purposes of subsection (3A)-
+- (2) The Scottish Ministers must prepare a child rights and wellbeing impact assessment in relation to the following legislative provisions- - (a) a Bill for an Act of the Scottish Parliament that the Scottish Ministers intend to introduce in the Scottish Parliament. - (b) a Scottish statutory instrument made by the Scottish Ministers other than one which brings a provision of an Act of the Scottish Parliament or an Act of Parliament into force. - (3) The Scottish Ministers must prepare a child rights and wellbeing impact assessment in relation to such decisions of a strategic nature relating to the rights and wellbeing of children as they consider appropriate. - (4) For the purpose of subsection (3), the Scottish Ministers must include in the Scheme a statement setting out circumstances in which it is appropriate for them to prepare a child rights and wellbeing impact assessment. - (5) A child rights and wellbeing impact statement prepared under this section must be published in such manner as the Scottish Ministers consider appropriate.